lamy-m/lamyflow/README.md

 ## About 'lamyflow'

-This package includes four datasets and four functions.
+The goal is to reproduce the [lamy-.github.io](https://lamy-m.github.io/index.html) page easier.This package includes four datasets and four functions.

 ## Installation